webtorrent/torrent-discovery/README.md

 ### `discovery.on('warning', err => {})`

-Emitted when there is a non-fatal DHT, tracker or LSD error, like an inaccessible tracker server.
+Emitted when there is a **non-fatal** DHT, tracker, or LSD error.
+For example, an inaccessible tracker server would be considered a warning.
 Useful for logging.
-This is non-fatal.

 ### `discovery.on('error', err => {})`

-Emitted when there is a fatal, unrecoverable DHT, tracker or LSD error.
+Emitted when there is a fatal, DHT, tracker, or LSD error.
+This is unrecoverable and the `discovery` object will be destroyed if this event is emitted.

 ## license